The Dangers Associated with Landscaping Material Fires

-Because embers can smolder for hours before the correct combination of fuel, heat, and oxygen is achieved and transitions to an open flame, the individual that caused the fire are long gone before seeing the repercussions of their actions.
-Firefighters in Cleveland believe that an improperly discarded cigarette may have provided the initial spark that resulted in the long-smoldering fires in the Flats.
+Because embers can smoulder for hours before the correct combination of fuel, heat, and oxygen is achieved and transitions to an open flame, the individual that caused the fire is long gone before seeing the repercussions of their actions.
+Firefighters in Cleveland believe that an improperly discarded cigarette may have provided the initial spark that resulted in the long-smouldering fires in the Flats.

 Fires like the ones in Cleveland are surprisingly common but only receive media coverage when they result in significant loss or occur during severe weather events such as droughts.
 These types of mulch fires should serve as a warning to the public to be cautious, especially in conditions that could lead to fires spreading.